 Whichever way you take your coffee—black, with a scoop of sugar, or with just a splash of milk—it likely doesn’t involve a spoonful of melted grass-fed butter.
-But could this unlikely combination suppress hunger and promote weight loss?
-Marketed as bulletproof coffee, this diet trend has steadily continued to gain major traction over the past few years with health fanatics, celebrities, and, of course, the social media world.
+But, could this unlikely combination suppress hunger and promote weight loss?
+Marketed as Bulletproof Coffee, this diet trend has steadily continued to gain major traction over the past few years with health fanatics, celebrities, and, of course, the social media world.
 Being the curious bunch we are, we set out to investigate what all the hype is about.

-The brainchild of Silicon Valley entrepreneur Dave Asprey, a health and fitness fanatic, bulletproof coffee is a mixture of coffee, butter, and medium-chain triglycerides (MCT) oil.
-The drink is part of his Bulletproof brand, which includes lifestyle changes and products that claim to help you take control of your body and biochemistry, keeping you healthy, trim, and happy.
+The brainchild of Silicon Valley entrepreneur Dave Asprey, a health and fitness fanatic, Bulletproof Coffee is a mixture of coffee, butter, and medium-chain triglycerides (MCT) oil.
+The drink is part of his Bulletproof brand, which includes lifestyle changes and products that claim to help you take control of your body, and biochemistry, keeping you healthy, trim, and happy.

 Finding the drink to be restorative, Asprey tweaked the recipe to involve low-mold coffee beans (caffeinated Arabica beans tend to be lower mold) so it’s as pure and toxin-free as possible, unsalted grass-fed butter (such as Kerrygold), and medium-chain triglycerides (MCT) oil, which contains a blend of coconut and palm oils.

 There are a multitude of potential benefits to Bulletproof Coffee, such as:

 - Maintain high energy without the crash.
 A usual sugary coffee is definitely one thing that leads to an afternoon slump, but with Bulletproof Coffee's high levels of healthy saturated fat and caffeine, that mid-day crash is said to be a thing of the past.